-Recently Major's research is in quantum gravity, a field of theoretical physics devoted to finding the deep structure of spacetime, and in the phenomenology of quantum geometry.
-Recently Major has focused on possible observable consequences of quantum gravity particularly on how granular spatial geometry might be indirectly observed.
-Less recently he has worked on the quantum deformation of quantum gravity, causal sets, operators in quantum gravity, and modified dispersion relations.
+Seth Major's research is in quantum gravity, a field of theoretical physics devoted to finding the deep structure of spacetime, and in the phenomenology of quantum geometry.
+Recently Major has focused on possible observable consequences of quantum gravity, particularly on how granular spatial geometry might be indirectly observed.
+He has worked on the quantum deformation of quantum gravity, causal sets, operators in quantum gravity and modified dispersion relations.
 Major was a Lise Meitner Fellow at the Institute for Theoretical Physics of the University of Vienna and taught at Swarthmore and Deep Springs colleges.
 He earned a doctorate in theoretical physics from Pennsylvania State University.